TerryLansdown/lists/2022/books-to-get.md

 - Noir - Christopher Moore

 ## Lower Priority

+- The Galaxy and the Ground Within by Becky Chambers
+- A Master of Djinn by P. Djèlí Clark
+- The Unbroken by C.L.
+Clark
+- The Thursday Murder Club
+- Amongst Our Weapons
+- Under Lock & Skeleton Key
+- Winter’s Orbit
+- Rosebud
+- Your Eyes, My Beacon
+- You Perfect, Broken Thing
+- Jade City (The Green Bone Saga series)
+- Minor Mage
+- The Wolf and the Woodsman
+- How to Rule an Empire and Get Away with It- The Galaxy and the Ground Within by Becky Chambers
+- A Master of Djinn by P. Djèlí Clark
+- The Unbroken by C.L.
+Clark
+- The Thursday Murder Club
+- Amongst Our Weapons
+- Under Lock & Skeleton Key
+- Winter’s Orbit
+- Rosebud
+- Your Eyes, My Beacon
+- You Perfect, Broken Thing
+- Jade City (The Green Bone Saga series)
+- Minor Mage
+- The Wolf and the Woodsman
+- How to Rule an Empire and Get Away with It

 - Spinning Silver - Naomi Novik
 - How to Live Safely in a Science Fictional Universe - Charles Yu